nap-o/sbefm/_posts/2022-07-03-pesquisa-na-europa.md

 <hr>

-#### three visiting fellowships at the Averroes Edition tenable in Cologne for a period of one to three months between 1 October 2022 and 20 September 2023.
+#### Three visiting fellowships at the Averroes Edition tenable in Cologne for a period of one to three months between 1 October 2022 and 20 September 2023.

 <p> The project Averroes Edition welcomes applications for visiting fellowships tenable in Cologne for a period of one to three months between 1 October 2022 and 20 September 2023.
 There are three fellowships available for this academic year.
 Applications should be sent in German, French, or English to David Wirmer by email (info-averroesSpamProtectionuni-koeln.de) before 15 September 2022.</p>